Zazas: Language

-Zaza is the ancestral language of the Zaza people and belongs to the Zaza–Gorani branch of the Iranian languages.
+Zaza is the ancestral language of the Zaza people and belongs to the Northwestern Iranian branch of the Iranian languages.
+The Zaza language is recognized as a macrolanguage by international linguistic authorities.
+SIL International classifies the Zaza language as a macrolanguage, including the varieties of Southern Zaza (diq) and Northern Zaza (kiu).
+Other international linguistic authorities, Ethnologue and Glottolog, also categorize the Zaza language as a macrolanguage composed of two distinct individual languages: Southern Zaza and Northern Zaza.
+In terms of grammar, morphosyntactic structure, core lexicon and diachronic development the Zaza language is closely related to the Tati of Iran, Talysh, Semnani, Sangsari, Gilaki and Mazandarani languages spoken on the shores of the Caspian Sea.
 It is spoken in the east of modern Turkey, with approximately two to three million speakers.
-There is a division between Northern and Southern Zaza, most notably in phonological inventory, but Zaza as a whole forms a dialect continuum, with no recognized standard.
+There is a division between Northern and Southern Zaza, most notably in phonological and morphological inventory, however, Zaza as a whole forms a dialect continuum, with no recognized standard.

 A study published in 2015 that demographically analysed voting-age adults in the Kurdish inhabited regions of Turkey (excluding diaspora) concluded that 96.2% of people who identified as Zaza, but not Kurdish in the region spoke Zazaki as their mother tongue.
 On the contrary only 58.4% of the surveyed Zaza people declared that their primary home language was Zazaki, and Turkish was the second most popular home language with 38.3% of Zazas speaking it at their homes.
 1.9% of the surveyed people who identified as Zaza expressed that their home language was Kurdish.
 Around 1.4% people belonging to Kurdish ethnic identity also spoke Zazaki as their mother language.
 Concerning Alevis, which were separately analysed, c.
 70% spoke Zazaki, but Turkish (70%) was the dominant household language.
 Ziflioğlu states that many Zazas only speak Kurmanji.

 The first written statements in the Zaza language were compiled by the linguist Peter Lerch in 1850.
 Two other important documents are the religious writings of Ehmedê Xasi of 1898, and of Osman Efendîyo Babij; both of these works were written in Arabic script.
 The state-owned TRT Kurdî airs shows in Zaza.
 During the 1980s, the Zaza language became popular among the Zaza diaspora, followed by publications in Zaza in Turkey.